LyonsZhang/CINEMA-Group/content/publication/Patient-Specific Prediction of Abdominal Aortic Aneurysm Expansion using Bayesian Calibration/index.md

 {{% callout note %}}
 Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

+## Abstract

+Translating recent advances in abdominal aortic aneurysm (AAA) growth and remodeling (G&R) knowledge into a predictive, patient-specific clinical treatment tool requires a major paradigm shift in computational modeling.
+The objectives of this study are to develop a prediction framework that first calibrates the physical AAA G&R model using patient-specific serial computed tomography (CT) scan images, predicts the expansion of an AAA in the future, and quantifies the associated uncertainty in the prediction.
+We adopt a Bayesian calibration method to calibrate parameters in the G&R computational model and predict the magnitude of AAA expansion.
+The proposed Bayesian approach can take different sources of uncertainty; therefore, it is well suited to achieve our aims in predicting the AAA expansion process as well as in computing the propagated uncertainty.
+We demonstrate how to achieve the proposed aims by solving the formulated Bayesian calibration problems for cases with the synthetic G&R model output data and real medical patient-specific CT data.
+We compare and discuss the performance of predictions and computation time under different sampling cases of the model output data and patient data, both of which are simulated by the G&R computation.
+Furthermore, we apply our Bayesian calibration to real patient-specific serial CT data and validate our prediction.
+The accuracy and efficiency of the proposed method is promising, which appeals to computational and medical communities.